Releasing Emotions with Spontaneous Drawings

 When I was working full-time, immersed in the heavy politics of health care, I needed to find a way to release the stresses and injustices of the day.
 I found that if I did not have an expressive outlet, my unprocessed emotions would gather speed and accumulate, and I would feel thick with emotional mire by Friday.
 My entire weekend would then be spent processing the unsettling emotions of the week.

-Needing a daily outlet, I started a series of expressive pastel drawings as a way to release my emotions, and it took only 5 or 10 minutes a day.
+Needing a daily outlet, I started a series of expressive pastel drawings as a way to release my emotions, and it took only 5-10 minutes a day.
 I created a simple abstract pastel drawing in bed each night before falling asleep with the intention of releasing my upsets from the day.
 In the morning I contemplated my drawing over tea before going to work.

 If your life feels uncertain or tumultuous, I share my expressive pastel drawing process below: